-Every student will complete a data mining term project.
+Every student will complete a data mining term project, either individually or as a group.
 The requirements for completing this course component are set out below.

 The goal for the term project is to complete a meaningful data mining task for an interesting dataset.
 What dataset and what task is largely up to you.
 Try to look for something interesting that is meaningful to you.
 Try not to repeat what someone else has already done.
 Doing something previously done a different way is OK.